Saipan, Northern Mariana Islands: Transportation

-Travel to and from the island is available from nine international airlines via Saipan International Airport.
+Travel to and from the island is available from many international airlines via Saipan International Airport.
+A small airline, Star Marianas Air, based on Tinian, flies small twins to the islands of the Northern Marianas, typically short flights from island to island and Guam.
 A ferry once operated between Saipan and Tinian but was halted in 2010, reportedly for maintenance, and was never reinstated.

 One of the island's two main thoroughfares, Beach Road, is located on the western coast of Saipan.
 At some parts of the road, the beach is only a few feet away.
 Flame trees and pine trees line the street.
 The street also connects more than six villages that lie on the western coast of the island.
 Middle Road is the island's largest road and runs through its central section.
 Like Beach Road, Middle Road connects several villages throughout the island.
 Several offices, shops, hotels, and residences lie on or nearby these highways.
 Middle Road is labeled "Chalan Pale Arnold" on maps, but very few people call it that.
 Aside from school buses, there is little to no public transportation on Saipan.
 Cars are the transportation of choice with motorcycles being the only other truly viable transportation method while bicycles are only viable in certain areas.
 Proper sidewalks are uncommon on the island with the majority located in Garapan and several at the corner turns of stoplights.